Orisa (Overwatch)

-Orisa is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment-developed first-person shooter, and the resulting franchise.
+Orisa (/əʊri:sɑ:/) is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment-developed first-person hero shooter, and the resulting franchise.

 Conception and development

 Orisa's head went through multiple designs to try and maintain the African theme for her character.

 Orisa was conceived due to the development team's desire to add an "anchor tank" type of character for players to want to keep close to during the course of gameplay, similar to what they'd achieved with fellow character Reinhardt.
 To this end a multitude of designs were considered, including several bi-pedal mech suits, and early on the developers wanted to keep her design similar to that of fellow character Bastion.
 Meanwhile, lead art director Arnold Tsang meanwhile wanted to try a quadrupedal design to push the concept of what a "hero" in the setting's context could visually look like, in part to explore the wider ecology of omnics, a type of robot within the Overwatch setting.
 Further inspiration was taken from the original unused design for Reinhardt during the game's pitch, in which he wore an African-inspired mech suit modeled after a wildebeest.

 Lead writer Michael Chu conceived her as a robot guardian for their "Numbani" setting, an African city within the Overwatch universe.
 They developed her personality to be somewhat between that of RoboCop and GLaDOS, with an emphasis on advanced artificial intelligence and learning through action, to help separate her from the other robot playable characters and be "a little more low tech".
 As the city was intended to be futuristic, concept artist Ben Zhang worked these design elements into Orisa.
 While early designs utilized blocky shapes and sharp angles, her later designs became more elegant and streamlined to illustrate the character as a newer model of robot within the universe.
 Though the earlier designs were modeled after a beetle, this didn't fit the image of a "mighty protector" the team wanted to convey, so as a result her torso was straightened and adjusted her legs to more resemble a centaur.
 She was given a color scheme of green, yellow and earth tones to help fit the African theme as well as visual synergy with Numbani.

 The unconventional nature and design of the character made it difficult for her personality to encapsulate the character in Chu's eyes, so he created Efi, a child genius resident of the city that in the game's lore builds Orisa.
 Designed by Tsang, Efi is a non-playable character intended to help portray Orisa and the world around them through the eyes of an imaginative child, and ground Orsia's character in a perspective they felt players could relate to.
 When developing the game's sequel, Overwatch 2, they considered removing her centaur aspect entirely and changing her whole model to be more a "tribal" bipedal robot carrying a shield.
 However, production costs prohibited this change.